 There are a lot of plants to choose from, but the following are some of my favorites:

 a.
 Choose Daffodils or Garlic — They repel deer and other wildlife, repel fruit tree borers, and stop grass from creeping under the tree.

 b.
 Choose Comfrey or Borage — They are both herbs that produce fertilizer, mulch, and nectar, and are excellent at attracting beneficial insects.
 Read more about comfrey here.

 c.
-Choose Oregano or Chives — They are both aromatic pest confusers, which means that their strong scents repel pests.
+Choose Oregano or Chives — Their strong scents repel pests.
 They both can also take a little bit of foot traffic, which is helpful during harvest time.

 d.
 White Clover — It is an excellent source of nitrogen, an essential nutrient for healthy fruit production, and is often used in orchards as a walkable ground cover.